briansimiyuj/doctor-appointment-app/README.md

       *Cancel Appointment Function*

-       Cancel appointment function will open a modal to confirm the cancellation of the appointment.

-        1. Retrieve updateAppointmentStatus, patientAppointments and patientID from patient details context
-        2. Retrieve the appointmentToCancel from updatePatientDetails hook
-        3. Create a function to handle the cancel appointment which takes reason and alternative as parameters
+        1. Create state variables for modal visibility and appointment management
           a.
-Get the appointment to cancel either from the hook state or from localStorage as fallback
+Initialize showCancelModal and showRejectModal states to false for controlling modal display
           b.
-If there is no appointment to cancel (neither from state nor localStorage), log error and exit the function
+Initialize appointmentToCancel state with localStorage fallback to persist appointment data across renders

+        2. Create a function to open the cancel modal which takes an appointment as a parameter
+          a.
+Store the appointment in localStorage with key 'CurrentAppointmentToCancel' for persistence
+          b.
+Set the appointmentToCancel state to the provided appointment
           c.
-Call the updateAppointmentStatus function with the appointment and the 'cancelled' status
-          d.
-Create an appointment ID using the format: date-time
+Set showCancelModal state to true to display the modal

+        3. Create a function to close the cancel modal
+          a.
+Remove the appointment data from localStorage using 'CurrentAppointmentToCancel' key
+          b.
+Set appointmentToCancel state back to null to clear the selected appointment
+          c.
+Set showCancelModal state to false to hide the modal

+        4. The appointmentToCancel state initialization should check localStorage on component mount
-          e.
-Retrieve existing cancellation reasons from localStorage using the patient ID as part of the key
+          a.
+Retrieve any saved appointment from localStorage using 'CurrentAppointmentToCancel' key
-          f.
-Create a new cancellation reason object with the provided reason, alternative, timestamp, and appointment details
-          g.
-Store the updated cancellation reasons object back to localStorage with the appointment ID as the key
+          b.
+Parse the JSON data if it exists, otherwise default to null
+          c.
+This ensures appointment data persists if the component re-renders while modal is open

       *Reject Appointment Function*